ekuecks/Russian90A/midterm.md

     - Oprichnina abolished in 1571 after they failed to defend Russia from a Mongol invasion
 8. Film in 1944 by Sergey Eisenstein
 9. Ivan Grozny was Stalin's favorite historic figure
+10. Ivan killed his own son Ivan in a fit of rage
+11. Large expansion of Russia under his rule

 Tsar Feodor
 ===========